vipra-uwf/vipra-1.0/VIPRA_Behaviors/README.md

 Conditions are described by the rule:
 `{Sub Condition} (and|or {Sub Condition})*`

+---
 # C.1.
 Sub Conditions

-A `Sub Condition` defines a condition of the state of the simulation in which it returns true.
+A `Sub Condition` defines a single condition of the state of the simulation in which it returns true.

-A `Sub Condition` is a functor that only has one constructor (can be defined to take any number of parameters) and overloads operator()

-`Sub Conditions` derive from `/VIPRA_Behaviors/include/conditions/sub_condition.hpp`

 Each `Sub Condition` is described with its own grammar rule, check `/VIPRA_Behaviors/grammar/condition.g4` for them

+---
 ## C.1.1.
 Combining Sub Conditions

 ! currently boolean logic is only applied in the order the sub conditions are added !